-The cardiology curriculum will be delivered alongside internal medicine training over an indicative five years.
-During this period trainees will blend internal medicine, core cardiology and advanced themes for service.
+The cardiology curriculum will be delivered alongside Internal Medicine stage two training over an indicative five years.
+During this period trainees will blend Internal Medicine, core cardiology and advanced themes for service.
 The core cardiology capabilities are organised in five themes with a concentration on the competencies required to deliver safe emergency care at the outset of training building up through elective and strategic skills.
 Trainees will be required to acquire capabilities in one of the five themes to an advanced level.
-Training in the advanced theme will commence in the third year of training and run alongside continued internal medicine and core cardiology training until completion of training.
+Training in the advanced theme will commence in the third year of training and run alongside continued IM and core cardiology training until completion of training.